N3X15/ss13-vox/README.md

 **This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
 A VM is recommended, but not necessary.

-1. Run ```sudo apt install python3.6 && pip install -r requirements.txt``` to install and configure Python 3.6 for Ubuntu.
+1. Run ```sudo apt install python3 && pip install -r requirements.txt``` to install and configure Python 3 for Ubuntu.
-1. Run ```sudo python3.6 setup.py``` to install and configure SoX, Festival, and oggenc.
+1. Run ```sudo python3 setup.py``` to install and configure SoX, Festival, and oggenc.
   * NOTE: During the install process, setup.py will download and install packages, and install new Festival voices.

 ## Generating Sounds

 ### /vg/-based Servers
-Simply edit voxwords.txt and announcements.txt to taste, and run generate.sh.
+Simply edit `wordlists/vg` to taste, and run generate.sh.

 Everything you need will end up in `dist/`.
 Note that old HL VOX sounds like `beep`, `bloop`, etc are not included and are expected to be in `sound/vox/`.